Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 \begin{observation} Given an initial financial network with edge-ranking rules and $m$ edges, every sequence of semi-positive debt swaps can contain at most $m$ saturating ones. \end{observation}

 We define a \emph{period} as a sequence of consecutive extension swaps.
-Clearly, every sequence of semi-positive swaps has at most $m+1$ periods.
-We turn attention to non-active and semi-active extension swaps. \begin{lemma} Given an initial financial network with edge-ranking rules and a sequence of semi-positive debt swaps.
-In a single period, there can be at most $2 \cdot |E^-(v)|$ many non-active or semi-active extension swaps such that $v$ is the non-profiting creditor, for every $v \in V$. \end{lemma}
+Every sequence of semi-positive swaps has at most $m+1$ periods.
+We turn attention to non-active and semi-active extension swaps.
+Every swap has exactly one non-profiting creditor.
+We classify non-active and semi-active swaps in a period based on this bank. \begin{lemma} For every $v \in V$, every single period can contain at most $2 \cdot |E^-(v)|$ many non-active or semi-active extension swaps such that $v$ is the non-profiting creditor. \end{lemma}

 \begin{proof} For each semi-active swap of this kind, one of two possible events occurs: Either (1) an incoming non-active saturated edge of $v$ is changed to an active (non-saturated) one, or (2) an incoming active edge of $v$ with positive payment is changed to a non-active one with 0 payment.
 In a non-active swap, a sequential composition of both events occurs: An incoming non-active saturated edge of $v$ is changed directly to a non-active one with 0 payments.